Damola-Olugboji/Viscosity-Program/README.md

 # Viscosity-Program

-These programs output the viscosity of a gas mixture based on information on the individual species and the use of Sutherlands Law to calculate the viscosity of a gas mixture.
+These programs output the viscosity of a gas mixture based on information of the individual species in the mixture and the use of Sutherlands Law to calculate the viscosity of a gas mixture.